5 Steps to Invest with Confidence and Stay on Track

 - How much risk you’re comfortable taking on, and financially able to take on, to get where you want to go.
 So in this sense, risk refers to the possibility of losing money and also the volatility of your investments.
 For example, our future retiree could choose potentially riskier investments because her goal is many years away, whereas our homebuyer may take a more conservative approach because they have a shorter window to reach their goal.
 Ideally, your investments will be set up to take on the appropriate level of risk, based on your timeframe and goals.

 To get started with your planning, you can also check out our Investing for Beginners blog post, which goes into more detail about the different types of investments and ways to approach risk.

 Remember: When making a long-term, goal-oriented plan, you’ll also want to make sure you’ve already paid off your high-interest debt, like credit cards, and that you have an emergency fund covering at least three months’ worth of living expenses.
 If you haven’t already, give these goals top priority.
-Once you’ve paid off your high-interest debt and established your emergency fund, you’ll be able to invest more confidently, knowing you have a strong financial foundation in place.
+Once you’ve paid off your high-interest debt and established your emergency fund, you’ll be able to make your investments more confidently, knowing you have a strong financial foundation in place.
 In other words, you’ll start off on the right track and set yourself up to stay on that right track.

 2. Understand the Level of Risk that Makes Sense for You

 As you plan out your investments, take a clear-eyed look at the potential risk.
 Any investment involves risk, but by diversifying your investments, you can aim to minimize the chance for losses during the timeline you’ve set for yourself.